Hotels near Lakewood Trails

 Are there extended-stay hotels near Lakewood Trails?

-Yes — several extended-stay hotels are available near Lakewood Trails.
-TownePlace Suites by Marriott Minooka (2.9 mi) offers a full kitchen and on-site laundry.
-Candlewood Suites Joliet Southwest by IHG (10.88 mi) offers a full kitchen and on-site laundry.
-TownePlace Suites by Marriott Joliet South (11.02 mi) offers a full kitchen and on-site laundry.
+Yes — TownePlace Suites by Marriott Minooka (2.9 mi, from $234/night), Candlewood Suites Joliet Southwest by IHG (10.88 mi, from $157/night), and TownePlace Suites by Marriott Joliet South (11.02 mi, from $229/night) are all extended-stay properties near Lakewood Trails, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Lakewood Trails?